-The following article is the first of a two-part series by Henry Montag, CFP, CLTC.
+The following article on universal life insurance is the first of a two-part series by Henry Montag, CFP, CLTC.

 As a real estate property owner, you know that, when interest rates go up, your properties have a tendency to decline in value.
 Life insurance, however, is perceived to increase in value when rates increase, but that increase is short-lived if it is not guaranteed.

 For example, if you purchased a permanent life insurance policy from the mid-1980s through 2003, there’s a 60% chance that you purchased a universal life insurance policy, which—unlike whole life insurance and term insurance—was not guaranteed to last for any length of time.
 As a result of lower sustained interest rates and neglect, approximately 25% of those non-guaranteed universal life insurance policies are beginning to expire prematurely.

 In the mid-1980s, when interest rates were in the 17-18% range, many insureds withdrew their accumulated cash values from their life insurance contracts, which were earning 3%, and transferred them into higher-yielding bank accounts and CDs, which were earning upwards of 15-16%.
 In order to stop this tremendous outflow of funds from the cash value accounts of life insurance policies, the insurance industry (E.F.
 Hutton 1982) developed a new product known as “universal life insurance.”
 While it paid a competitive interest rate, that rate was not guaranteed beyond the current calendar year.
 However, that fact was neither clearly communicated nor understood by the private owners and trustees when they purchased their life insurance policies.

 How did subsequent interest rates affect the performance of policies?

 Individuals incorrectly assumed that their life insurance policies would continue to earn the current higher interest rates each and every year.
 They didn’t realize that they should have been actively managing their policies and should have increased their premiums as interest rates began to decline over the years.